-We first tested the different algorithms on synthetic graphs H and G. Starting from a perfect module map, we first added cliques in H and bicliques in G to represent additional structures that are not part of the map, and then introduced random noise to the edges.
-To generate both sparse and denser graphs, we tested a wide range of the noise parameters σ and p in the weighted and the unweighted simulations, respectively (see Materials and Methods).
+We first tested the different algorithms on synthetic graphs H and G. Starting from a perfect module map, we first added cliques in H and bicliques in G to represent additional structures that are not part of the map and then introduced random noise to the edges.
+To generate both sparse and denser graphs, we tested a wide range of the noise parameters σ and p in the weighted and the unweighted simulations, respectively (see 'Materials and Methods' section).
 The results presented here are for graphs with 500 nodes and six modules per map.
-We also tested larger graphs with similar results (See Supplementary Figures 3, and 4).
+We also tested larger graphs with similar results (see Supplementary Figures S3 and S4).

-We tested 10 combinations of initiator and improver on 10 random datasets for each value of p and σ .
+We tested 10 combinations of initiator and improver on 10 random data sets for each value of P and σ .
 We measured the quality of produced solutions using Jaccard coefficient between the reported modules and the known modules.
-The results of the un-weighted and weighted models are shown in Figure 1A and Figure 1B, respectively.
+The results of the unweighted and weighted models are shown in Figure 1A and B, respectively.
 Only the four algorithms that performed best on average in each simulation are shown.
-Supplementary Table 2 contains the results for all combinations.
+Supplementary Table S2 contains the results for all combinations.
 The local improvement algorithms did not reach perfect scores even on noiseless data.
 In contrast, MBC-DICER and DICER5 followed by global improver reached perfect Jaccard scores when there was no statistical noise.
-The high performance of MBC-DICER remained robust even when noise levels were as high as p=0.15 in the un-weighted model and σ =1.2 in the weighted model.
-A comparison of all algorithms on unweighted graphs with 1000 nodes and 10 modules for noise level p=0.15 is shown in Figure 1C.
+The high performance of MBC-DICER remained robust even when noise levels were as high as P = 0.15 in the unweighted model and $\sigma = 1.2$ in the weighted model.
+A comparison of all algorithms on unweighted graphs with 1000 nodes and 10 modules for noise level P = 0.15is shown in Figure 1C.
 Performance remains high although the graphs are much larger.
-Using the improvers was beneficial compared to using only the initiator solutions, especially for the DICER variants.
-MBC-DICER with the global improver reached highest performance (0.87).
-Interestingly, the local improver was better than the global improver for all other algorithms (e.g., 0.71 vs. 0.59 for DICER5).
-This is probably because the MBC-DICER initiator detects robust fully-connected modules, which are a better starting point to the global improver at high noise levels.
-Tests with different values of k for the $DICER_k$ algorithm led us to choosing k=5 (Supplementary Figure 4).
-In addition, we compared the performance of the global improver with the hyper-geometric test and with the Wilcoxon rank-sum test, which was used in previous studies.
-Our results show that using the hyper-geometric test reaches similar quality of results, but is much faster (see Supplementary Text).
+Using the improvers was beneficial compared with using only the initiator solutions, especially for the DICER variants, MBC-DICER with the global improver reached highest performance (0.87).
+Interestingly, the local improver was better than the global improver for all other algorithms (e.g. 0.71 versus 0.59 for DICER5).
+This is probably because the MBC-DICER initiator detects robust fully connected modules, which are a better starting point to the global improver at high noise levels.
+Tests with different values of k for the DICERk algorithm led us to choosing k = 5(Supplementary Figure S4).
+In addition, we compared the performance of the global improver with the hypergeometric test and with the Wilcoxon rank-sum test, which was used in previous studies.
+Our results show that using the hypergeometric test reaches similar quality of results but is much faster (see Supplementary Text).
 Overall, the results indicate that MBC-DICER followed by the global improver achieved the best performance on both unweighted and weighted data.
 We call the resulting algorithm ModMap and will use it as the algorithm of choice from now on.